It belongs to the Moraceae family and the plant’s genus name means “edible fig.”

 It does well in either acidic or alkaline soil.
 Do not water until the top inch of the soil is dry.

 Regardless of the Ficus variety, these plants will grow indoors.
 Do not overpot.
 Your plant should be fine in the pot it was bought in for a year.
-If it gets top-heavy use a cachepot to keep it from falling over.
+If it gets top-heavy use a cachepot to keep the tineke rubber tree from falling over.

 When repotting, repot during the early spring to not shock your plant.
 Ficus shows shock by dropping leaves.

-As a houseplant, the rubber plant will not need much pruning.
+As a houseplant, the tineke rubber tree will not need much pruning.
 Mature plants may require pruning to maintain their shape or remove unwanted branches.

 To achieve a bushier, fuller shape, prune the primary branches.